NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 throughput as AIMD TCP in small BDP networks.
 We call this region where CUBIC behaves like AIMD TCP, the "AIMD-friendly region".

+## Principle 3 for RTT Fairness

-Principle 3: Two CUBIC flows with different RTTs have their throughput ratio linearly proportional to the inverse of their RTT ratio, where the throughput of a flow is approximately the size of its congestion window divided by its RTT.
+Two CUBIC flows with different RTTs have their throughput ratio linearly proportional to the inverse of their RTT ratio, where the throughput of a flow is approximately the size of its congestion window divided by its RTT.
 Specifically, CUBIC maintains a window